LightSmithEnterprise/Google-Dork-Scraper/README.md

 Overview

-Google Dork Web Scraper is a simple Python-based tool that allows users to easily perform customized Google searches using a list of pre-defined Google dorks.
-The tool is designed to make searching for specific information and vulnerabilities straightforward, by enhancing search queries with various dork parameters.
+Google Dork Web Scraper is a simple Python-based osint tool that allows users to easily perform customized Google searches using a list of pre-defined Google dorks.
+This tool is designed to make searching for specific information and vulnerabilities straightforward by enhancing search queries with various dork parameters.
 The results are displayed in a user-friendly interface with clickable links and the option to copy URLs.

 Features: